MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-resources.md

     ![Access package - Add resource roles](./media/entitlement-management-access-package-resources/resource-roles-add.png)

-1. Depending on whether you want to add a group, team, application, or SharePoint site, perform the steps in one of the following resource role sections.
+1. Depending on whether you want to add a membership of a group or team, access to an application, or access to a SharePoint site, perform the steps in one of the following resource role sections.

 ## Add a group or team resource role